Kristina01111000/Drws_site/README.md

 - He is going to make an email for drwalsdorf.com to send the emails from
 - “4 Element Personhood Score” and tabulator on other sites
 	- Also on other websites

-- On https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ add what he is going to send me, add the tabulator to the page
+ - 	check all over this site also, i could have misssed some

 3/6